MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 6. View the Terms of Use.
 7. You can choose to **Accept** or **Decline**.

-    **Note** - If you choose **decline** then during a future login as AdeleV you will again be required to view and accept the Terms of Use.
+    >**Note** - If you choose **decline** then during a future login as AdeleV you will again be required to view and accept the Terms of Use.

- # RobertS - Wonder if we need to add a second note that it might take a couple of minutes for the ToU to show up.
-I had to log in a second time for the ToU screen to show up.
+    >**Note**: Terms of Use may take a few minutes to appear or you can logout and log back in to the portal.

 #### Task 3 - View report of who has accepted and declined